Frequently Asked Questions:

 Contact Our Oakland Law Firm

-To contact the attorneys at Butler Viadro, LLP, call us at 510-907-9577 or 888-353-2158 toll-free or simply complete our online contact form.
+To contact the attorneys at Viadro Law, LLP, call us at 510-907-9577 or 888-353-2158 toll-free or simply complete our online contact form.
 Initial consultations are free and confidential.
 Cases are handled on contingency, which means that you owe us no attorney fees unless we collect compensation for you.